MythBusters (2005 season): Splitting an Arrow

-The Build Team take on a myth stemming from the film The Adventures of Robin Hood, where the most famous stunt is one where an arrow was split in half, from nock to tip.
-The Build Team explores whether this was at all possible, and also challenges fans at a medieval fair to duplicate this feat.
-This myth was retested in "Splitting an Arrow".
+The Build Team takes on a myth stemming from the film The Adventures of Robin Hood, where the most famous stunt is one where an arrow was split in half, from nock to tip.
+The Build Team explores whether this was at all possible and also challenges fans at a medieval fair to duplicate this feat.
+This myth was retested in Splitting an Arrow.